 Field-hunting tip

-Look in serpentinite country — that is the host setting where edoylerite typically forms.
+Look in serpentinite country, the host setting where edoylerite typically forms.
 If you start seeing benitoite, nefedievite, chromite in float, you are in the right ground.
 Field specimens usually show a bladed crystals habit, so train your eye for that shape before scanning the outcrop.